Virginia medical malpractice attorneys

-In most medical malpractice cases, expert opinions are required to prove a breach of standard of care and that the breach caused harm.
+In most medical malpractice cases, including those involving failure to diagnose, expert opinions are required to prove a breach of standard of care and that the breach caused harm.
 Before a healthcare provider can be served with a complaint (lawsuit) in Virginia, in most cases, you need the signed opinion of a qualified expert stating that the healthcare provider deviated from the standard of care, and that the deviation is the cause of the injuries you are claiming.

 Get professional help from proven medical malpractice lawyers in Virginia

 Proving medical malpractice can be a complex and technical process.
 If you have been injured through medical negligence, you need a seasoned medical malpractice attorney by your side.
 GibsonSingleton Virginia Injury Attorneys have more than 60 years of combined experience and a winning track record in the courtroom.
 Contact us or call us at (804) 413-6777 or toll-free (855) 781-6777 for a free consultation.

 It costs you nothing for our firm to represent you.
 We only get paid when you do.
 Learn more

 Prevention, empathy, and diligence are hallmarks of everything we do at GibsonSingleton Virginia Injury Attorneys.
 Our community can see these ideals lived out in our work to prevent personal injuries from happening.